This page is dedicated to finance professionals who aspire to become a CFA charter holder.

 The CFA Institute grants the CFA designation.
 To enter the CFA program, you must become a member and pay annual fees.

 Here are more reasons for your consideration:

-There isn’t one that matches exactly with CFA, but a few are close enough in terms of the industry coverage and level of recognition.
+There isn’t one that matches exactly with CFA, but a few are close enough in terms of industry coverage and level of recognition.

-Unlike most US professional exams, the CFA program is a marathon, as in it takes several years to complete the whole program.
+Unlike most US professional exams, the CFA program is a marathon, as it takes several years to complete the whole program.

 A typical candidate spends 300 hours for each level, meaning 900 hours for the entire exam (and this doesn’t count possible retakes).

 Are you ready for this challenge?
 Back to the first point, have you identified one solid benefit to make the CFA investment worth it?

 Ultimately, most of us get licenses and qualifications for a better future regarding career prospects and salary.

 The CFA program is expensive at $3,170 at the bare minimum (and that doesn’t include the cost of a CFA review course).
 It also does not count the intangibles, such as the time, sweat, and tears involved.
 Therefore, it’s a good idea to perform a SWOT analysis and make sure this investment makes sense.